 - Why machine learning and data analysis are critical to Google’s success in the cloud (TechRepublic)

-- Microsoft Azure: The smart person's guide (TechRepublic)
+- Microsoft Azure: A cheat sheet (TechRepublic)

-- Amazon Web Services: The smart person's guide (TechRepublic)
+- Amazon Web Services: A cheat sheet (TechRepublic)

 - Just how big is Google’s decision to throw its weight behind OpenStack?
 (ZDNet)